Deduplication Building Block Guide

 Deduplicating Different Data Types

-For best performance and scalability when backing up the different data types (such as file system data, SQL data, and exchange data) that exceeds the suggested capacity referenced in Hardware Specifications for MediaAgent, it is best practice to have different global deduplication policy to protect different data types.
+For best performance and scalability when backing up the different data types (such as file system data, SQL data, and exchange data) that exceeds the suggested capacity referenced in Hardware Specifications for MediaAgent, it is best practice to have different global deduplication policies to protect different data types.

 Designing for Remote Sites